Gigaspaces/xap-docs/site-hugo/content/xap/14.0/dev-java/web-jetty-processing-unit-container.markdown

 Security realms allow you to secure your web applications against unauthorized access.
 Protection is based on authentication that identifies who is requesting access to the web application, and access control that restricts what can be accessed and how it is accessed within the web application.

-Jetty supports teh following security realms:
+Jetty supports the following security realms:

 - [HashLoginService](http://wiki.eclipse.org/Jetty/Tutorial/Realms#HashLoginService)
 - [JDBCLoginService](http://wiki.eclipse.org/Jetty/Tutorial/Realms#JDBCLoginService)